 To learn more about shallow draft and deep draft read this article.

-These key advantages make flat bottom boats, like a Jon boat, very popular among freshwater anglers and hunters who often have to take their boats into very shallow waters and who need superior stability for fishing and hunting.
+These key advantages make flat bottom boats, like a Jon boat, very popular among freshwater anglers and hunters.
+Such boat users often have to take their boats into very shallow waters and who need superior stability for fishing and hunting.

 The flat hull design offers the same advantages to gondolas and canal boats, that also navigate shallow bodies of water such as canals and narrow rivers, as well as commercial barges that operate in shallow rivers.